 4. Transportation To and From the Airport

 Taxis are the most conventional way to reach and leave the airport, although they may take a toll on your wallet.
 Most international airports also have special local trains that are wheelchair and service animal-friendly – these are much cheaper than taxis.
 Make sure to leave much ahead of time if planning to use public transport.
-Accessible buses and coaches are available at most airports, so make use of these facilities to move between terminals.
+Disabled travel buses and coaches are available at most airports, so make use of these facilities to move between terminals.
 If travelling with a lot of luggage, engage a porter to ease your worry.

 5. Pick the Right Accommodation